 Keep the Cost in Check: Best Time to Book

-One night of the cruise is dedicated to Halloween and there a several parties and photo ops all over the ship.
+One night of the cruise is dedicated to Halloween and there is rocking Disney Halloween party as well as several photo ops all over the ship.

 Even on themed cruises there will be a traditional Formal and Semi-Formal night.
 There is something classic about seeing everyone dressed up for the evening.

 Disney Cruisers love decorating their doors with magnets.
-Most doors were decorated for Halloween, so you’ll want your door to look spooktacular too!
+Since most doors are decorated for Halloween, you’ll want your door to look spooktacular to0!

-It may be Halloween on the High Seas, but you are still cruising and exploring ports, so you will need all your regular cruising attire on top of your themed-wear.
+It may be a Halloween cruise, but you are still cruising and exploring ports, so you will need all your regular cruising attire on top of your themed-wear.
+For more information on our Disney ports of call, see our posts on Jamaica, Grand Cayman, Cozumel and Epcot.

-There is so much to do on Disney Cruise anyway that it is hard to do everything, but throw in all the exciting Halloween activities and you won’t need a costume to feel like a Zombie.
+There is so much to do on a Disney Cruise anyway that it is hard to do everything, but throw in all the exciting activities on a Halloween Disney Cruise and you won’t need a costume to feel like a Zombie.
 You want to do it all, burning the candle both ends!
 Disney does everything topnotch and how Disney Cruise Line does Halloween on High Seas is no exception!
-It is frightfully fun and I’m going to show you why.
+It is frightfully fun and the perfect kids Halloween cruise.
+Now, I’m going to show you why.

 The Halloween Tree, standing tall in main atrium with its bare, winding branches creeping out as if they could reach out and grab you.
 Keep your eyes peeled, because throughout your sailing the tree transforms as more and more glowing jack-o-lanterns hang from its branches.

-Throughout the spooky vessel, touches of Halloween can be found everywhere.
+Throughout the spooky vessel, touches of a Disney Halloween can be found everywhere.
 From the bat behind the bar to the smiling jack-o-lanterns and spider webs that cover the portholes.

 There are even spooky treats, like spider cake!
 YUM!